HoboVR-Labs/docs.hobovrlabs.org/openvr/introduction.rst

     Writer's note: Ok, i'm gonna be straight with you, this is not mentioned anywhere, we have nothing!
 Take everything here with a massive grain of salt, figuring out how it works is like piecing together a log out of saw dust.

-    You are more than welcomed to update our documentation, if you see something inaccurate.
+    You are more than welcome to update our documentation, if you see something inaccurate.
 See :ref:`contrib-section`.

 Render Models